-Construction of the new building is scheduled to be completed in April 2021, and The site will then offer an area of around 1,500 square meters for the Spanish Volkswagen subsidiary to test their electrified vehicles.
+Construction of the new building is scheduled to be completed in April 2021.
+The site will then offer an area of around 1,500 square meters for the Spanish Volkswagen subsidiary to test their electrified vehicles.

-Seat also sees the investment in the new Test Center Energy (TCE) as confirmation of its electrification plans.
+Seat also sees the new Test Center Energy (TCE) investment as confirmation of its electrification plans.
 The battery laboratory will be located at Seat’s main Martorell plant near Barcelona.
 Seat says that the centre’s test capacity is 1.3 MW.

 Developers in the laboratories will be able to test and evaluate all the electric components of electric vehicles.
 This means battery cells and modules, medium and high voltage batteries and various chargers, according to the company.
-There are also plans for several climate chambers in which high-voltage battery units can be tested under extreme climatic conditions.
-In addition to the laboratories, Seat will install a workshop equipped for electric vehicles, where technicians will be able to work on up to six vehicles at the same time.
+There are also plans for several climate chambers where high-voltage battery units can be tested under extreme climatic conditions.
+In addition to the laboratories, Seat will install a workshop equipped for electric vehicles, where technicians will be able to work on up to six cars simultaneously.

-“SEAT has been committed to the electrification of the company for years, and the construction of this unique new Test Center Energy in Spain is a firm step in this direction,” says Seat’s head of development Werner Tietz.
+“SEAT has been committed to the company’s electrification for years, and the construction of this unique new Test Center Energy in Spain is a firm step in this direction,” says Seat’s head of development, Werner Tietz.
 “This new battery lab will enable us to develop the energy systems of future hybrid and electric vehicles, thus contributing to the creation of sustainable electromobility”.

 Seat has opened the R&D centre for batteries for electric cars and plug-in hybrids at its main plant in Martorell near Barcelona, as announced last year.
 The company has invested more than seven million euros in Test Centre Energy (TCE), which covers an area of around 1,500 square metres.